cpak125/Speech_Synthesis_App/README.md

 ## Things I learned
 1. Web Speech API - Speech Synthesis Interface
 2. Practiced mapping through an array
+3. Using "this" keyword
-3. Used input type="range" for the first time
+4. Used input type="range" for the first time
-4. Discovered the css calc() function
+5. Discovered the css calc() function